Lizzie Freeman: Biography

+Lizzie Freeman was born on November 2, 1992, in Oklahoma City, United States.
+She was raised Mormon but currently identifies as agnostic.
 Freeman started attending plays in her middle school years.
-During her senior year of high school, she became interested in voice acting.
+During her senior year of high school, Freeman became interested in voice acting.
 She did voice impressions and was involved in indie works until transferring in Los Angeles, landing her first role there with the remaster of Secret of Mana.